rajnandan1/kener/docs.md

 - Create an issue.
 Give it a title
 - In the body add [start_datetime:1702651340] and [end_datetime:1702651140] and add some description.
 Time is UTC
 - Add `incident`, `incident-down` and the monitor tag.
 This will make the monitor down for 4 minutes

+Here is a [sample incident](https://github.com/rajnandan1/kener/issues/15) for your reference.

 ---
 # API
 Kener also gives APIs to push data and create incident.
 Before you use kener apis you will have to set an authorization token called `API_TOKEN`.
 This also has to be set as an environment variable.